llm-bible/llm-bible.github.io/_publications/yao2023editing.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.13172"}
   - {name: "Code", url: "https://github.com/zjunlp/EasyEdit"}
-tags: ['Fine Tuning', 'Has Code', 'Reinforcement Learning', 'Uncategorized']
+tags: ['Fine Tuning', 'Has Code', 'Reinforcement Learning']
 ---
 Despite the ability to train capable LLMs, the methodology for maintaining their relevancy and rectifying errors remains elusive.
 To this end, the past